MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

     cmdkey /add:<storage-account-name>.file.core.windows.net /user:AZURE\<storage-account-name> /pass:<storage-account-key>
     ```

 - Map the share directly without using a mapped drive letter.
-Some applications might not reconnect to the drive letter properly, so using the full UNC path might be more reliable:
+Some applications might not reconnect to the drive letter properly, so using the full Universal Naming Convention (UNC) path might be more reliable:

   `net use * \\storage-account-name.file.core.windows.net\share`